Reward-Forcing: Autoregressive Video Generation with Reward Feedback: Related work

 \paragraph{Autoregressive and Streaming Generation} While most diffusion models are trained with full-sequence denoising, they usually require substantially long time to generate videos up to several seconds.
-Thus autoregressive and streaming variants have been proposed to enable fast frame-by-frame or chunk-by-chunk generation ~\cite{yin2025causvid, huang2025self}.
-Among these works, FIFO-Diffusion~\cite{kim2025fifo} proposes a training-free method that uses a queue to hold frames of different noise levels with the frames closer to the beginning of the queue have lower noise levels and require fewer denoising steps, whereas frames at the end of the queue have higher noise levels and require more.
+Thus autoregressive and streaming variants have been proposed to enable fast frame-by-frame or chunk by chunk generation ~\citep{yin2025causvid, huang2025self}.
+Among the work, FIFO-Diffusion~\citep{kim2025fifo} proposes a training-free method that uses a queue to hold frames of different noise levels with the frames closer to the beginning of the queue having lower noise level which requires less denoising and frames closer to the end of the queue have high noise levels which requires more denoising steps.
 The method is able to generate substantially longer videos than the original model.
 However, due to the heterogeneous denoising steps in the input, the generated videos often show degraded quality and inconsistency.
-Ouroboros-Diffusion~\cite{chen2025ouroboros} tries to solve the inconsistency problem by introducing a novel latent sampling technique at the end of the queue with subject-aware cross-frame attention mechanism.
-The heterogeneous noise level used by~\cite{kim2025fifo,chen2025ouroboros} shares the same idea as Diffusion-Forcing~\cite{chen2024diffusion,song2025history} where the models are trained to perform denoising on noisy frames with different noise levels.
-However, due to the large combination of noise levels, recent models~\cite{chen2025skyreels} usually first train the model with same noise level, then finetune it to handle different noise levels.
-Later works~\cite{kodaira2025streamdit} try to distill the model into few-step generators which alleviates the problem.
-Another line of works such as CausVid~\cite{yin2025causvid} and Self Forcing~\cite{huang2025self} adopts the same autoregressive manner but with same noise levels which show improved video quality.
+Ouroboros-Diffusion~\citep{chen2025ouroboros} tries to solve the inconsistency problem by introducing a novel latent sampling technique at the end of the queue with subject-aware cross-frame attention mechanism.
+The heterogeneous noise level used by~\citet{kim2025fifo,chen2025ouroboros} shares the same idea as Diffusion-Forcing~\citep{chen2024diffusion,song2025history} where the models are trained to perform denoising on noisy frames with different noise levels.
+However, due to the large combination of noise levels, recent models~\citep{chen2025skyreels} usually first train the model with same noise level, then finetune it to handle different noise levels.
+Later work \citep{kodaira2025streamdit} tries to distill the model into few-step generators which alleviates the problem.
+Another line of works such as CausVid~\citep{yin2025causvid} and Self Forcing~\citep{huang2025self} adopts the same autoregressive manner but with same noise levels which show improved video quality.

 \paragraph{Reinforcement Learning for Generative Models} Reinforcement learning has been widely applied in Large Language Models~\cite{openai2024chatgpt,dubey2024llama,comanici2025gemini} to finetune models to align better with user preferences~\cite{christiano2017deep,rafailov2023direct,liu2024deepseek}.
 Such techniques have also been generalized to diffusion models.
 ImageReward~\cite{xu2023imagereward} builds the first general-purpose text-to-image human preference reward model which can be used in the Reward Feedback Learning (ReFL) framework to effectively align image generation with human preferences.
 VisionReward~\cite{xu2024visionreward} extends it to both images and videos by designing a fine-grained, multi-dimensional reward model, achieving new state-of-the-art performances on various benchmark datasets.
 VideoAlign~\cite{liu2025improving} introduces a VLM-based reward model to address three critical dimensions including Visual Quality, Motion Quality and Text Alignment.
 ROCM~\cite{shekhar2025rocm} proposes a direct reward optimization framework for applying reinforcement learning from human feedback (RLHF) to consistency models, enabling efficient training without the need for policy gradients.
 Reward-Instruct~\cite{luo2025reward} achieves fast image synthesis through reward-centric approaches.